oracle-livelabs/oci-migration/ebs-move-improve/prepare/prepare.md

     - Refresh Token
     - Authorization Code

     c.
 Now, we are going to set our Cloud Manager URL.
-For this lab, use the following example URL:
+For this lab, use the following example URL: ``https://myebscm.ebshol.org:443``

-        Example Cloud Manager URL: https://myebscm.ebshol.org:443

     Save your Cloud Manager URL in your ``key-data.txt`` file as ``Cloud_Manager_URL``.